This post may contain affiliate links. Please read my disclosure policy.

 - Preheat oven to 375 degrees F.

-- In a large saucepan, combine beef broth and port.
+- In a large saucepan, combine the beef broth and port.
 Bring to a boil.
 Cook over high heat until the volume is reduced by about one-third, about 30 minutes.
-Whisk in tomato paste.
-Remove pan from heat and set aside.
+Whisk in the tomato paste.
+Remove the pan from the heat and set it aside.
 This can be a done a day in advance or earlier in the day if you'd like.

 - Trim the tops off the heads of garlic with a sharp knife to expose the tops of the cloves and remove some of the papery outer skins.
 Drizzle them with olive oil and season with a little sea salt.

 - Pat the beef dry with paper towels.
 Fold the thinner, tapered end underneath to create an evenly sized roast and then use kitchen twine to tie it at 2-inch to 3-inch intervals, or as needed.
 Sprinkle both sides of the beef with salt, thyme, and pepper.
 Add olive oil to a large roasting pan and set it over MEDIUM-HIGH heat (you may need to use two burners).
 Add the tenderloin to the hot pan and sear for about 4 minutes per side.
 Place trimmed garlic around the beef and transfer the pan to preheated oven.
-Roast the beef until meat thermometer inserted into the center of the thickest portion registers 125 degrees F (rare), 130 degrees F (medium rare), or 135 F (medium), about 40 minutes.
-Watch closely and remove from oven as soon as the beef reaches desired temperature.
-Immediately transfer the beef to cutting board and tent loosely with foil to rest for at least 15 minutes.
+Roast the beef until a meat thermometer inserted into the center of the thickest portion registers 125 degrees F (rare), 130 degrees F (medium rare), or 135 F (medium), about 40 minutes.
+Watch it closely and remove it from the oven as soon as the beef reaches the desired temperature.
+Immediately transfer the beef to cutting board, tent it loosely with foil, and let it rest for at least 15 minutes.

-- Spoon fat deposits off top of pan drippings in the roasting pan.
-Place pan over MEDIUM-HIGH heat.
-Add broth mixture and bring to a boil, stirring to scrape up any browned bits.
-Mix 3 tablespoons softened butter and flour in small bowl to form smooth paste and whisk it into broth mixture.
-Simmer until gravy thickens.
-Whisk in remaining tablespoon of butter.
+- Combine 3 tablespoons softened butter and the flour in small bowl to form a smooth paste and whisk it into broth mixture until smooth.
+Simmer until the gravy thickens.
+Whisk in the remaining tablespoon of butter.
 Taste and season with salt and pepper, only if needed.
 Transfer to a gravy boat or small bowl.

-- Slice the beef tenderloin into medallions and serve with the roasted garlic and Port Wine Gravy
+- Slice the beef tenderloin into 1-inch thick medallions and serve with the roasted garlic and Port Wine Gravy .

 Nutrition